-Laparoscopic surgery often requires folds of tissue to be clamped together to occlude the flow of blood or other fluids through anatomical lumens.
+Laparoscopic surgery often a requires to clamp folds of tissue together to occlude the flow of blood or other fluids through anatomical lumens.
 The tissues are held together by surgical clips loaded into the jaw of an applicator.
 The clip applicators contain a magazine of surgical clips that can be fired in succession.
 A conventional laparoscopic clip applicator system deploys a clip that has a standard profile with a nominal width of only 1mm.
 Although these surgical clips are ideal for ligating tubular structures, they are not designed to compress significant areas of tissue.
 In addition, when conventional clips are loaded into the jaw that is longitudinal to the shaft of the instrument, it imposes a limit on the width of the clip to fit within the cross sectional footprint of the clip applicator.
 These challenges have been addressed by a novel innovative applicator that will enhance the functionality of the laparoscopic clip with greater performance in tissue compression.

 The key features of this technology include: